USS Perkins (DD-877): 1945–1949

 Following shakedown off Cuba, Perkins entered the Norfolk Navy Yard for conversion to a radar picket destroyer.
 In July 1945 she underwent refresher training, rendezvoused with the aircraft carrier Boxer on 20 July, and headed for the Pacific.
 At Pearl Harbor she joined Destroyer Division 52 (DesDiv 52) and on 19 August sailed for the Far East.
 She entered Tokyo Bay the day of the formal Japanese surrender, on 2 September, and on the 3rd joined Task Force 38 (TF 38).
 Operations in the Marshalls, Marianas, and off Japan followed and in April 1946 she returned to Pearl Harbor.
 On the 28th she arrived at San Diego, California whence she operated for the next year.

-In May 1947, she returned to the Far East for three months on the China station, two weeks of which were spent off Chinwangtao, on the Gulf of Po Hai, observing Communist Chinese forces.
+In May 1947, she returned to the Far East for three months on the China station, two weeks of which were spent off Qinhuangdao, on the Bohai Sea, observing Communist Chinese forces.

 Perkins returned to California in October and in January 1948 sailed to the Marshalls for the atomic bomb test series "Operation Sandstone".
 Overhaul followed her return to San Diego in June and on 4 January 1949 she departed the west coast for another tour off the China coast.
-Arriving at Tsingtao on 7 February, she was redesignated DDR–877 on 18 February.
+Arriving at Qingdao on 7 February, she was redesignated DDR–877 on 18 February.
 Scheduled exercises soon began, but, in addition, she was called on to lift foreign residents of Tsingtao to Hong Kong as Communist forces took over the former city in May.
 In June she battled her first typhoon, and after visiting Singapore in August, she returned to San Diego.